-There are also instances where sites are located on a road reserve such as Marg McIntosh Park at Widgee and the trial site at Carters Ridge.
+There are also instances where sites are located on a road reserve such as Marg McIntosh Park.
 Tenure issues associated with these sites will need to be investigated and resolved in liaison with the relevant State agencies.

 Progress recommendations outlined in the sections above relating to legitimising the use of reserves for RV sites (where necessary) and addressing RV sites in road reserves.